EgiChem/ml-D12-app/README.md

-# Machine Learning models for the prediction of diffusivities
+# Machine Learning models for D12 prediction

 Prediction of binary diffusivities of solutes in:
 - supercritical carbon dioxide
 - polar solvents (except water)
-- nonpolar systems (except supercritical carbon dioxide)
+- nonpolar solvents (except supercritical carbon dioxide)

 The machine learning models were trained with a database of 4000 experimental data points from over 170 systems.
 For more information check the following papers: